Karma's a Bitch

 "Karma's a Bitch" is a song by American singer Brit Smith.
 It was written by Antonina Armato, Tim James, and Desmond Child in 2011 and was intended to be Smith's debut single, but was later shelved.
-Following the release of JoJo Siwa's version, "Karma" in April 2024, Smith's rendition was released as a single after gaining traction online.
+Following the release of the heavily panned version "Karma" by JoJo Siwa in April 2024, Smith's original "Karma’s a Bitch" was released as a single after gaining traction online.

 Background

 In 2011, Miley Cyrus allegedly recorded the song "Karma's a Bitch", which was written for her.
 However, the song was scrapped due to her contract with Disney at the time.
 It was then offered to Brit Smith, who re-recorded the song to her liking in 2012 as her planned debut single.
 However, Interscope Records encouraged her to release the song "Provocative" instead in 2013.
 After "Provocative" underperformed, Smith left the music industry.

 "Karma's a Bitch" was produced by Rock Mafia and Timbaland (who also appears in the music video), in 2012 but they shelved it until independently releasing it on April 13, 2024.
 The recording garnered viral attention on TikTok following JoJo Siwa's April 5 release of the same year, resurfacing a March 2013 music video on Vimeo and prompting the single's official release.